datvithanh/datvt/content/index.md

 - this website
 - ...

+inner work stack
+- IFS
+- Meditation
+- like once a month

+productivity stack
+- coffee

 currently reading
 - no bad parts, a book on [[internal family system]]
 - [[non-violent communication]]
 - something something database
 - ...

+wait the more i stare at this website the more i realize that i have nothing to write. [[big list]]